-Vincent Amicosante’s paintings have been exhibited throughout the United States, including The Cape Cod Museum of Art, Dennis, MA, The Cahoon Museum in Cotuit, MA, the Provincetown Art Association and Museum, Provincetown, MA, the Cotuit Center for the Arts, Cotuit, MA, the Harmon Gallery in Wellfleet, MA, the Copley Society of Art in Boston, MA, and is currently represented by Orleans Modern Art, Orleans, MA.
-Vincent participated in the 2009 Biennale Internazionale Dell’ Arte Contemporanea in Florence, Italy.
-Trained at New York City’s School of Visual Arts, he has established a reputation as a magic realist painter.
-His paintings rearrange familiar, even banal, themes, becoming enigmatic.
-His painted world is one of the staged metaphors–sofas and chairs combined in unexpected locations, figures and fruit combined for their sexuality.
+Vincent Amicosante’s paintings have been exhibited throughout the United States at various esteemed venues, including the Cape Cod Museum of Art in Dennis, MA; the Cahoon Museum in Cotuit, MA; the Provincetown Art Association and Museum; the Cotuit Center for the Arts; the Harmon Gallery in Wellfleet, MA; Orleans Modern Art in Orleans, MA; and the Copley Society of Art in Boston, MA.
+Bowersock Gallery in Provincetown, MA, currently represents him.
+In addition, Vincent participated in the 2009 Biennale Internazionale dell’Arte Contemporanea in Florence, Italy.
+Trained at the School of Visual Arts in New York City, he has established a reputation as a magic realist painter.

 Artist’s Statement: